 Millions of glass bottles per year were manufactured by hand for the mineral waters of Saratoga County alone, enabling the area to participate in world commerce during the early 1800s.
 A glassworks set in the wilderness above the Town of Greenfield employed hundreds of workers and glassblowers from the 1840s to the 1860s.
 In that era, all bottles were manufactured exclusively with hand tools and lung power.

-One entire wall of the museum’s first floor showcases approximately 2,000 bottles of many colors, shapes and forms.
+One entire wall of the museum’s first floor showcases over 3,000 bottles of many colors, shapes and forms.
 All of these bottles are accessioned into the collection to be held in trust for the public.
 When creating interpretive exhibits, borrowed bottles and related objects are often combined with those from the collection.
 In some cases, all exhibit objects may be borrowed.
 The museum has access to collections all over the United States, and borrowing objects from members makes frequent changes and more spectacular exhibits possible.

 The historic three-story brick commercial building on Milton Avenue (Route 50) that houses the National Bottle Museum is situated in what was a flourishing resort community in the 1800s that boasted many popular mineral water springs.
 Indeed, Ballston Spa was a popular “watering hole” for the rich and famous during the heyday of the mineral water industry.

 Museum Hours are 10:00 AM-4:00 PM, Weds -Saturday, closed Sunday through Tuesday, The museum is open late on most First Fridays.
 Contact us for details.